nginx/njs-acme/README.md

     js_periodic acme.clientAutoMode interval=1m;
   }
   ```
-  NOTE: The `js_periodic` command runs *after* the interval period has elapsed, not at the beginning.
-If your use case requires immediate certificate provisioning, then use the following `location {}` block to expose the HTTP endpoint `/acme/auto` to kick off the certificate provisioning process.
+  ALTERNATIVE: The `js_periodic` command runs *after* the interval period has elapsed, not at the beginning.
+If your use case requires immediate certificate provisioning, then use the following `location {}` block **instead** to expose the HTTP endpoint `/acme/auto` to kick off the certificate provisioning process.
   ```nginx
   location = /acme/auto {
     allow 127.0.0.1; # Adjust for your needs